On May 30, 2016 I traveled from KL - Perth.

 I can't cook anything as the chair is too cumbersome for me to move around in kitchen and it tires me out, life is difficult enough.

 I could ramble on and complain but the bottom line is.......

 Air asia are uncaring and heartless.

-Jnik67 wrote the review because of poor customer service at Air Asia and attached photo s.
+This person wrote the review because of poor customer service of air asia baggage policy from Air Asia and attached photo s.
 Reviewer claimed that he or she lost $7000 and wants Air Asia to issue a full refund.